 - 5.6.
-Each year the Heads of Service Directors, and/or other authorised officers, shall in accordance with a timetable and strategy prescribed by the Head of Corporate Services Director of Corporate Services and supported by the finance team commence the budget process by: - 5.6.1.
+Each year the Heads of Service, and/or other authorised officers, shall in accordance with a timetable and strategy prescribed by the Head of Corporate Services commence the budget process by: - 5.6.1.
 Reviewing existing income and expenditure commitments - 5.6.2.
 Identifying any areas for growth or reduction - 5.6.3.
 Identifying any capital or revenue projects - 5.6.4.
-Reviewing sources and projections for income and expenditure and proposing them to the Head of Corporate Services Director of Corporate Services for inclusion in the draft budget. - 5.7.
-When considering items for inclusion in the draft budget the Heads of Service Directors shall consider, as a minimum, the following: - 5.7.1.
+Reviewing sources and projections for income and expenditure and proposing them to the Head of Corporate Services for inclusion in the draft budget. - 5.7.
+When considering items for inclusion in the draft budget the Heads of Service shall consider, as a minimum, the following: - 5.7.1.
 Any financial or other strategies adopted by the Council - 5.7.2.
-Prescriptions, restrictions, or guidelines issued by Central Government

-- 5.7.3.
-Guidelines issued by the Council, Cabinet or Head of Corporate Services Director of Corporate Services - 5.7.4.
+Prescriptions, restrictions, or guidelines issued by Central Government - 5.7.3.
+Guidelines issued by the Council, Cabinet or Head of Corporate Services - 5.7.4.
 Any pending pay awards, both actual and forecast - 5.7.5.
 Any change in members allowances, both actual and forecast - 5.7.6.
 Opportunities for reducing expenditure - 5.7.7.
 Opportunities for increasing income - 5.7.8.
-Any changes in fee or grant income already sanctioned or prescribed by statute or Central Government - Any changes to charges already sanctioned or prescribed by statute or Central Government - 5.7.10.
+Any changes in fee or grant income already sanctioned or prescribed by statute or Central Government - 5.7.9.
+Any changes to charges already sanctioned or prescribed by statute or Central Government

+5.7.10.
 The outcome of any internal or external consultation